Borçka: Ottoman rule

-Borçka itself was first directly mentioned in 18th century Georgian geographer and historian Vakhushti of Kartli’s Description of the Kingdom of Georgia as Porchkha as a large town west of the Çoruh (Note: ჭოროხი; often anglicized as Chorokh) within the historical Georgian region of Klarjeti.
+Borçka itself was first directly mentioned in 18th century Georgian geographer and historian Vakhushti of Kartli’s Description of the Kingdom of Georgia by the name Porchkha as a large town west of the Çoruh (Note: ჭოროხი; often anglicized as Chorokh) within the historical Georgian region of Klarjeti.
 At the time, the town was located within the Eyalet of Childir in the Ottoman Empire.
 The region where the town lies today was a part of Samtskhe-Saatabago prior to its annexation by the Ottomans in the late 16th century.
 Despite being first mentioned fairly recently compared to nearby settlements, the presence of a church in the Borçka Castle indicates that the structure was likely built before Ottoman conquest, thus it can be said that Borçka was probably already settled before.

 The town was recorded again in an 1835 Ottoman defter as “Borçha” (بوچخە).
 The defter recorded that the male population of the town was 219, and placed it in the nahiye of Beğlevan in the sanjak of Lazistan of the Childir eyalet.

 Georgian geographer and Russian army general Giorgi Kazbegi wrote in 1874 that Borçha did not resemble a typical village as it had around 80 households.
 He noted that the villagers did not engage in agricultural or animal husbandry, therefore the settlement lacked any cattle or horses.
 Instead, the residents were engaged in pottery and boating, and the boats replaced the use of horses as transportation.

 In the 1876 salname for the vilayet of Trebizond, the name of the town was recorded as “Borcha” (بورجخە) instead of the previous “Borçha”.
 The salname placed the locality within the nahiye of Gönye, sanjak of Lazistan, Trebizond vilayet.
 (Note: the Eyalet of Childir was dissolved in 1845) The total population counted together with the nearby settlement of Situret/Tzitureti were a total of 400 people living in 110 households, along with the new presence of taxable livestock, specifically 10 goats, 2 horses, 20 cows and 10 oxen.